Hornbill-Docs/itom-user-guide/itom-user-guide/jobs/job-queue.md

 :::

 ### Delete Selected Jobs
 You can delete a job only when its status is not one of the Active statuses (*Processing Output* or *Starting*).
-To delete a job, click the **Delete** button.
+To delete a job, click the **Delete Selected Jobs** button.
 The job will be removed from the Job Queue list and will no longer be accessible.

 <!-- https://wiki.hornbill.com/index.php?title=Job_Queue -->